sigmod/query-generator/README.md

 After building the project with `mvn clean package` a package (`*-binary-assembly*`) is available in the `target` directory.
 The binary package contains a bash script `qgen.sh` that can be used to generate queries from parameterized queries in directory "templates".
+You can also add queries into or tweak queries in "templates" to customize the queries you want to generate.

-Run the script without arguments to see the parameters:
+Run the script without arguments to generate one suite of test queries:

     $cd ./target/query-generator-0.0.1-SNAPSHOT-binary-assembly/
     $bin/qgen.sh

-The last command will generate randmized queries in directory "queries".
+The last command will generate randmized queries in the sub-directory "queries".
 You can also add an integer parameter to the command:

     $bin/qgen.sh 3